wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 ::::: columns
 ::: {.column width="60%"}
 Biological data are often skewed (asymmetrical), which can make the arithmetic mean less representative of central tendency.
 Data transformations can help address this issue.

 ### Logarithmic Transformation

 The logarithmic transformation is one of the most common for right-skewed biological data:

 When data are log-normally distributed, the geometric mean often provides a better measure of central tendency than the arithmetic mean.

+-   But there are issues and it might not be good...

+    -   detecting differences in geometric means, not arithmetic means
+        -   geometric is all values multiplied taken to the nth root
+    -   Can't handle zeros without adding arbitrary constants (log(x+1) transformations), which can bias results\
 :::

 ::: {.column width="40%"}